daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 );
 ```

-The reason why we nested the routes this way is that we are going to add *Navbar* and *Footer* components into the *App* component, before and after the `RouteHandler` respectively.
+The reason for nesting routes this particular way is because we are going to place *Navbar* and *Footer* components, before and after the `RouteHandler`, inside the *App* component.
 Unlike other components, *Navbar* and *Footer* do not change between the route transitions.
 (See outlined screenshot from **Step 5**)

-Lastly, we need to listen to the url and render the application.
+Lastly, we need to add a URL listener and render the application when it changes.
 Open *main.js* inside **<i class="fa fa-folder-open"></i>app** that we created earlier and paste the following:

 ```js
 import React from 'react';